paradedb/paradedb/pg_search/README.md

 This will spin up a Postgres instance with `pg_search` and its dependencies preinstalled.

-### From Self-Hosted Postgres
+### From Self-Hosted PostgreSQL

 If you are self-hosting Postgres and would like to use the extension within your existing Postgres, follow these steps:

-#### Linux Ubuntu
+#### Debian/Ubuntu

-We provide prebuilt binaries for Linux Ubuntu, currently only for PostgreSQL 15 (more versions coming soon).
+We provide prebuilt binaries for Debian-based Linux, currently only for PostgreSQL 15 (more versions coming soon).
 To install `pg_search`, follow these steps:

 ```bash
 # Install pg_bm25